hi-primus/optimus/Readme.txt

 In your terminal just type:
 do
-$ pip install optimuspyspark
+$ pip install pyoptimus

 - Contributors:

-* Core Team: Argenis León and Favio Vázquez.
+* Core Team: Argenis León and Luis Aguirre.

 - License: